It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 What originally began as a dream has grown into quite the attraction over the years.

-Inspired by the local people that wanted something better for the community, the Farmers’ Market is an event that takes place every Thursday from 8-11 AM.
+Inspired by the local people that wanted something better for the Byron Bay community, the market is an event that takes place every Thursday from 8-11 AM.

 There are plenty of different goods for sale, and while produce is the focus of the markets, there are various other items for sale too.